 Article

-Mar 19, 2024 Published on 19/03/2024
+Feb 08, 2024 Published on 08/02/2024

-Cyberattacks: Which business sectors are most affected?
+Cyber attacks: which business sectors are most affected?

 Preventing cyber-attacks is becoming a growing concern, whatever the sector of activity or size of the organization.
 All the conditions are ripe for the subject to take on even greater importance: the accelerated digitization of business activities, geopolitical tensions on an international scale, and the development of new forms of cyber-attack in line with current technological developments.